ansterONE/first-steps/test.md

 efforts.
 Owning processes and results together on an equal basis promotes great teamwork.

-**Online over Massive:** The format of the platform encourages students to first learn coding online, but intends them to also have a physical team within their institution.
+**Online over massive:** The format of the platform encourages students to first learn coding online, but intends them to also have a physical team within their institution.
 This complements the Massive Open Online Course (MOOC) concept, which includes only an online context for